XLHNT/MTN-Nigeria-Customer-Churn-Analysis/data/visualizations/README.md

 ## Tools Used

-- Microsoft Excel for chart creation
+- Power BI Desktop for all visualizations and dashboards
-- Power BI for dashboard design
+- SQL Server for data analysis and aggregation

 ## How to View